MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasapps.md

     `Build an app to manage real estate showings`

 1. After Copilot AI generates a table based on your prompt, look through the table to view the columns that are created for the start of your table.

-1. Review the suggested table.
 If you do not have a column for **Status**, respond in the Copilot chat:

     `Add a Choice column for Status`